 To speed up the process of IP takeover and when clients attached to a failed node recovers as fast as possible, CTDB will automatically generate gratuitous ARP packets to inform all nodes of the changed MAC address for that IP.
 CTDB will also send "tickle ACK" packets to all attached clients to trigger the clients to immediately recognize that the TCP connection needs to be re-established and to shortcut any TCP retransmission timeouts that may be active in the clients.

-Discussion and bug reportsFor discussions please use the samba-technical mailing list.
-To submit a bug report, please use the Samba bugzilla bug tracking system.
+Discussion and bug reportsFor discussions please use the Samba mailing lists (

 We would be very interested in hearing from and work with other projects that want to make their services cluster aware using CTDB.